 Training

-Some training will likely be required when you create the hiring team to educate people on processes and roles.
+When you create the hiring team, some training might be necessary to educate people on processes and roles.

-Everyone involved will also need to be on the same page as to what they are looking for.
+Everyone involved will also need to be on the same page regarding what they are looking for.
 This ensures that everyone is singing from the same hymn sheet when explaining the role to the candidate and evaluating the candidate to the same standards.

-You don’t want one person judging junior candidates to senior level standards because of a lack of understanding about what the team needs.
+For example, you don’t want one person judging junior candidates to senior-level standards because of a lack of understanding about what the team needs.

 Competing schedules

-While hiring the right candidate is important, everyone involved in the process also has their full-time job to do and aligning everyone can bog down the process.
+Everyone involved in the process also has their full-time job to do, so aligning everyone can bog down the process.

 To counter this, ensure to only involve people who will be able to make time to properly commit to the process.